substrait-io/substrait-validator/README.md

 When you save that as a `.yaml` file and pass it to the validator, it will simply exit with code 0 without printing anything.
-Of course, it's more interesting to try a plan that *isn't* valid, but we'll leave that as an excercise to the reader.
+Of course, it's more interesting to try a plan that *isn't* valid, but we'll leave that as an exercise to the reader.
 Note that the validator supports other file types as well, including JSON, [JDOT](https://github.com/saulpw/jdot), and binary protobuf files, distinguishing between them using the file extension by default.
 You can also specify the format manually using `--in-type`.